 - Report the incident to ACAS

-If you have been treated less favourably at work because of race in the workplace, you can make a formal complaint under the Equality Act 2010.
-This is called making a claim for discrimination on the grounds of race (or other protected characteristics).
+If you’ve been treated less favourably at work because of race in the workplace, you can make a formal complaint under the Equality Act 2010.
+This is called “making a claim for discrimination on the grounds of race (or other protected characteristics)”.
 You will need to contact ACAS for advice on making a claim.

-You can also contact the Equality Advisory Support Service (EASS) for free, confidential help and support if you are from the BAME community in the workplace experiencing race discrimination.
+You can also contact the Equality Advisory Support Service (EASS).
+They offer free, confidential help and support for the BAME community experiencing racial discrimination at work.
 The EASS helpline is 0808 800 0082.

-If your employer does not take action against those who are being racist in the workplace, you can claim an employment tribunal.
+If your employer doesn’t take action against those who are being racist in the workplace, you can claim an employment tribunal.
 Make sure that your claim is submitted within three months of experiencing racism at work.
 You can read more about this via the government page.

 How to Support BAME Candidates in the Workplace

-- Provide workers with a safe space to talk and offer suggestions for dealing with racism; create an action plan where you work together on how best to deal with racism, such as calling out racist statements or reporting them.
+- Creating an action plan where you work together with BAME employees on how best to deal with racism, such as calling out racist statements and reporting them

-- Provide adequate representation during recruitment processes so that BAME candidates get a fair chance of being hired for the job.
-This will help reduce discrimination at the recruitment stage.
+- Providing adequate representation during recruitment processes so that BAME candidates get a fair chance of being hired for the job

 - Challenging your own unconscious biases and commit to learning more about the BAME experience at work